eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The dashboard also enables the User to request a Relying Party to immediately erase personal data.
 For more information and requirements, see [Topic 48].

-To be able to substantiate a complaint, or to list data that must be erased, the User needs to be informed about which attributes were requested by which Relying Parties.
+To be able to substantiate a complaint, or to list data that must be deleted, the User needs to be informed about which attributes were requested by which Relying Parties.
 To enable this, a Wallet Unit maintains a log of all attributes that were requested and presented.
 The abovementioned dashboard also enables the User to view the log and lodge a complaint for any attribute in the log.
 More details about the logging functionality can be found in [Topic 19].

 #### 6.6.4 PID or attestation presentation to another Wallet Unit